infinum/rails-handbook/Design Patterns/Form objects.md

 Including `ActiveModel::Model` gives us access to model name introspections, conversions, translations, and validations (e.g., we can call the method `valid?` to check validations).

-Now we use this Form Object in our view and controller:
+Now we use this form object in our view and controller:

 ```ruby
 = simple_form_for(@form, url: registrations_path) do |f|